 – Lorraine McDonough, Monterey, CA. – 2013 workshop participant

-Watch the video below as Bob talks about his last trip to the Casa and demos some of the materials he brings with him.
+Watch the video below as Bob talks about one of his trips to the Casa and demos some of the materials he brings with him.

 Bob Burridge on location sketch